-Refrigerate chicken for at least 1/2 an hour.
+Refrigerate chicken for at least 20 minutes.
 (This helps the prosciutto stick to the chicken when it's cooking).

-Heat the saute pan on medium heat and add olive oil.
+Heat the sauté pan on medium-low heat and add olive oil.
 Add garlic.
 Wait 2 minutes to flavor the oil, then add spinach.
-Turn the spinach over in a large bunch with tongs to lightly wilt, approximately 2 minutes.
-Put spinach in the bottom of the casserole dish.
+Turn the spinach over with tongs to lightly wilt, approximately 2 minutes.
+Put spinach in the bottom of the casserole dish and set aside.

-After chicken has rested in the refrigerator, heat the saute pan over medium heat.
-Saute chicken for approximately 3 minutes on each side, until golden brown.
+After chicken has rested in the refrigerator, heat the sauté pan over medium heat.
+Sauté chicken for approximately 4 minutes on each side, until golden brown and cooked through.
 Place chicken on top of spinach.

 Cover chicken with cheese and keep warm in the oven while you make the mushroom sauce.
 Set oven temperature to 200 degrees.